ahollister/nota.nvim/README.md

 A file or directory at a path relative to the current working directory, opened with `Nota.open_local`.

-Any directories you specify in either path that do not yet exist will be created the first time you run the relevent command.
+Directories you specify in any configured path that do not yet exist will be created the first time you run the relevent command.

 ## Installation
 ---